WebOrigami/docs/content/language/expressions.md

 ### Object nesting

 As in JavaScript, object literals can be nested.
-A common use for this in Origami is to define the overall structure of a website in a `.ori` file:
+A common use for this in Origami is to define the overall structure of a site in a `.ori` file:

 ```
 // subtree.ori